prajju149/International-Debt-Statistics/README.md

 3. 🥧 **Debt Sector Distribution** (Pie Chart)
 4. 🔵 **GDP vs Debt with Bubbles** (Animated Scatter Plot)

+## 📝 Insights & Findings

+USA has the highest debt in absolute terms, maintaining ~125% debt-to-GDP ratio.
+Japan also exhibits a very high debt burden relative to GDP.
+Emerging economies like India and Brazil are showing rising debt trends.
+Public sector debt dominates across all countries in the dataset.

+👤 Author

+Name: Your Name

+GitHub: [Your GitHub Link]

+📜 License

+This project is licensed under the MIT License.

 # Project Tasks ...